The Journey to the Past

 You can’t ignore this modern metropolis but beneath its urban cool lies the 2,000 year old city with the wealth of treasures to be excavated.
 The Last Supper, Leonardo da Vinci's masterpiece, is housed at Santa Maria delle Grazie in Milan, and has earned a spot on the UNESCO World Heritage List.

 But there's plenty more to Milan than Leonardo's famous fresco!
-Take a half-day tour of Milan includes a walking tour introducing you to this stylish Italian city.
+Take a half-day tour of Milan including a free walking tour to this stylish Italian city.
 Milan boasts plenty of superlatives: It's home to one of the world's oldest churches, a renowned opera house, the most fashionable city in Italy, and Da Vinci's The Last Supper.
-(The exact route will depend on your departure time.)

 Visiting the Lake Como you may ponder such places only existed in movies !!

 A trip to lake Como is a must include in the itinerary.
-In my second day I explored scenic Lake Como in Italy's beautiful Lake District on a day trip from Milan.
+I explored the scenic Lake Como in Italy's beautiful Lake District on a day trip from Milan.
 Board the train from Milan Norde in the morning and relax on the 1-hour ride to Como De Lago.
 The fashionable lakeside town of Como is surrounded by snowcapped mountains.

 Its like a Cookery show !!
 Flinger-Licking Yum delicacies